Frenectomy: Types

-Pediatric and infant frenectomies
+Infants

 In the past, the frenectomy procedure was perhaps the most popular of soft tissue operations in younger patients.
 Many labial and lingual frenum (tongue- and lip-ties) were snipped by a midwife, family doctor or dental surgeon.
 The overall awareness and treatment of tongue- and lip-ties especially in breastfeeding infants has increased over recent years.
 Frenectomies are routinely performed on infants to improve breastfeeding outcomes.

 In 2020, medical professionals raised the concern that a recent rise in unnecessary frenectomies on infants may be encouraged in part by information shared in online parenting groups.
 While public healthcare options (e.g. NHS) may not cover frenulectomies, in part due to these concerns, private clinic surgeries remain viable options for concerned parents.

 Traditionally tongue-ties are diagnosed by appearance alone; newer research advocates for a functional assessment to determine any deleterious effect on breastfeeding.
 Before any surgical intervention for difficulties related to breastfeeding, preoperative consultation with a certified lactation consultant is recommended.

-Laser frenectomy with CO2 surgical lasers
+Laser

-Frenectomies can be safely and efficiently released with the soft tissue 10,600 nm CO2 laser with predictable and repeatable tissue response, fast ablation and instant hemostasis.
-The extremely precise cutting, minimal collateral damage, clear and bloodless operating field, make the CO2 laser a good choice for frenectomy procedures.
-CO2 laser oral surgery also features less wound contraction and reduced scarring or fibrosis in comparison with scalpel incisions.
+Frenectomies can be safely and efficiently performed with a surgical soft tissue laser with predictable and repeatable tissue response, fast ablation and instant hemostasis.
+The precise cutting, minimal collateral damage, and bloodless operating field make a surgical laser a common choice for frenectomy procedures.